Contract Revocation: Everything You Need to Know

 A Power of Attorney can be revoked similar to that of a will by cancelling it, writing a subsequent Power of Attorney agreement, writing an express revocation in a separate writing, or once the principal dies.

 If you need help learning more about contract revocation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.